There’s been a lot of talk about the new training program organized by well-known internet marketer Russell Brunson.

-If you’re reading this then the likelihood is you’re trying to find out if the One Funnel Away Challenge is a scam or if it’s legit.
+If you’re reading this then the likelihood is that you’re thinking to sign up but first, you want to know if the One Funnel Away Challenge is a scam or if it’s legit.

 I did sign up for the OFA Challenge back in March 2019.
 So, here I’m gonna share my thoughts with you on the 30 Day Challenge.

-Is The OFA Challenge a Scam or Legit?
+Is The One Funnel Away Challenge a Scam?

 What Is The OFA Challenge

-Accompanying Russell in teaching the training are two of his most successful colleagues, Stephen Larsen and Julie Stoian.
+Accompanying Russell in teaching the training are two of his most successful colleagues and 2 Comma Club members (1), Stephen Larsen, and Julie Stoian.

 The Challenge is run over a 30 day period and promises to teach you everything you need to know to choose a niche, create a product, build a funnel and start driving traffic into your funnel so you can start making sales.